The Goal: Develop Headliner Level Stand-up Comedy Material

 There are two primary methodologies being used today to develop and produce stand-up comedy material for the stage:

-1. The old school “joke writing” method.
-This is most popular and yet the most difficult way to develop stand-up comedy material.
+This is the most popular yet the most difficult way to develop stand-up comedy material.

-Probably the biggest downfall for using the “joke writing” methodology is that it can literally take years to develop the skills to write and develop a headline level act using this system.
+Probably the biggest downfall of using the “joke writing” methodology is that it can literally take years to develop the skills to write and develop a headline-level act using this system.

 Trying to deliver stand-up comedy material that has been “written” the way a person has been taught to write (which is for a reader) is like trying to pole vault with a golf club.

-Probably the biggest problem for many with attempting to “write” material in a literary fashion as we have been taught since we started school many moons ago is this:
+Probably the biggest problem for many attempting to “write” material in a literary fashion (as we have been taught since school) is this:

-To make a long story short, unless your one-two line jokes are very short, it becomes hard to come close to reaching the goal of delivering headliner level stand-up comedy material.
+To make a long story short, unless your one-two line jokes are very short, it becomes hard to come close to reaching the goal of delivering headline-level stand-up comedy material.

-2. Topic based comedy material development.
-This new method involves topic development and structuring talking as opposed trying to develop one joke at a time from some sort of “writing process..
+This new method involves topic development and structuring talking as opposed to trying to develop one joke at a time from some sort of “writing” process.

 This method incorporates all the communication aspects involved with talking or speaking, not just literal words and sentences.
 This can give you the brevity you need to reach the goal of generating the laughs per minute and the seconds of audience laughter you need each minute to achieve the goal you want on stage as a comedian.